Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Introduction

-An alternative perspective of data-driven dynamics learning is using the Koopman operator theory, which provides a linear representation of nonlinear dynamical systems in a lifted (higher-dimensional) space \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear}.
-By embedding the original state into a space of observable functions, the nonlinear evolution can be approximated by linear dynamics, enabling the use of efficient linear system tools.
-Extended dynamic mode decomposition (EDMD) formalizes this idea using manually designed lifting functions \cite{korda2018convergence}, but its practical success depends heavily on careful selection of lifting functions.
-To overcome the limitations of manually chosen lifting functions, deep Koopman operator (DKO) methods employ deep neural networks to learn lifting functions directly from data \cite{lusch2017data, dk, hao2024deep}.
-These approaches have demonstrated strong empirical performance in approximating nonlinear dynamics and have been integrated with model-based controllers such as MPC \cite{korda2018linear} or model-based reinforcement learning \cite{hao2025optimalcontrolnonlinearsystems}.
-Importantly, Koopman-based linear models enable fast state propagation using matrix multiplications, which is particularly attractive for sampling-based control methods like MPPI.
+A key limitation of MPPI is the repeated propagation of nonlinear dynamics during trajectory sampling, which can restrict control frequency and scalability for computationally demanding systems.
+Data-driven surrogate models, particularly deep neural networks (DNNs) \cite{williams2017information}, can approximate complex dynamics but may still incur substantial cost when evaluated repeatedly within sampling-based control.
+An alternative perspective of data-driven dynamics learning is using the Koopman operator theory, which represents nonlinear dynamics as linear evolution in a lifted state space \cite{mezic2015applications,mauroy2016linear}.
+Extended dynamic mode decomposition (EDMD) implements this idea using manually selected lifting functions \cite{korda2018convergence}, whereas deep Koopman operator (DKO) methods learn these lifting functions directly from data using DNNs \cite{lusch2017data,dk,hao2024deep}.
+DKO models have been integrated with MPC and model-based reinforcement learning \cite{korda2018linear,hao2025optimalcontrolnonlinearsystems}.
+Their linear structure enables efficient state propagation through matrix multiplications, making them suitable for MPPI control.